mitre/caldera/README.md

 # CALDERA
 ### Cyber Adversary Language and Decision Engine for Red Team Automation

+* Full documentation, training and use-cases can be found [here](https://caldera.readthedocs.io/en/latest/)*

 CALDERA is a cyber security framework designed to easily run autonomous breach-and-simulation exercises.
 It can also be used to run manual red-team engagements or automated incident response.

 It is built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/) and is an active research project at MITRE.